 SCA-2

-The SCA-2 (Single Connector Attach) interface has choices for backplane connectors for SCSI devices as well as a grounding contact, blind mate connector, direct plug misalignment tolerance, ESD protection, and hot swap functionality.
-The 80-pin SCSI connector is also known as SCA-2.
+The SCA-The Single Connector Attach (SCA-2) interface offers various options for backplane connectors for SCSI devices, including a grounding contact, blind mate connector, direct plug misalignment tolerance, ESD protection, and hot swap functionality, and is also known as the 80-pin SCSI connector.

 Small Computer System Interface (SCSI)

-A connection point for peripheral controllers and computers.
-It is widely used in Apple Macintosh systems in business computing.
-Enhanced Integrated Drive Electronics, more commonly known as E.I.D.E., is the same interface system found in most personal computers.
+A connection point for peripheral controllers and computers, widely used in Apple Macintosh systems, is also known as Enhanced Integrated Drive Electronics.

 SCSI Configure Automatically (SCAM)

-It enables consumers to attach SCSI devices without having to bother about installation choices.
+It allows consumers to attach SCSI devices without worrying about installation options.

 Sector